Search result

 FAQs about GPSBabel

-gpsbabel is used for binary formats like
+gpsbabel is used for binary and rarely formats like

 - Alan Map 500 Waypoints and Routes (*.wpr)